zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Never let the fear of striking out keep you from playing the game."
+> "Anyone who has ever made anything of importance was disciplined."
 >
-> — Babe Ruth
+> — Andrew Hendrixson
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch